ATAC-seq

 To find regions corresponding to potential open chromatin, we want to identify ATAC-seq “peaks” where reads have piled up to a greater extent than the background read coverage.

-The tools which are currently used are Genrich , MACS2 and MACS3.
+The tools which are currently used in major processing pipelines are Genrich and MACS3.

-• Genrich has a mode dedicated to ATAC-Seq (in which it creates intervals centered on transposase cut sites); however, Generich is still not published;
+• Genrich has a mode dedicated to ATAC-Seq (in which it creates intervals centered on transposase cut sites); it can leverage biological replicates in calculating significance; however, Generich is still not published;

-The differences between Genrich and MACS2 in the context of ATAC-seq data are discussed here.
+The differences between Genrich and MACS2/2 in the context of ATAC-seq data are discussed here.

-In this tutorial we will use Genrich and MACS3 (rather than MACS2).
-We will compare the results to peaks detected by MACS2, as used in major data processing pipelines (nf-core, ENCODE).
+In this tutorial we will use Genrich and MACS3.
+We will compare the results of peaks detected by Genrich and by MACS3, as used in major data processing pipelines (nf-core, ENCODE).

 Shifting Alignments